Click the link above if you are not automatically redirected in 10 seconds.

 In GroundWork Monitor, the Configuration > Nagios Monitoring menu item, is devoted to configuring and managing Nagios monitored elements.
 This page is an overview of the configuration tool, for specific component configuration see How to configure Nagios monitoring.

-The GroundWork Monitor configuration application, referred to as Monarch (Monitor Architect), is a full-featured, easy-to-use web based system for use with Nagios.
-Monarch consists of a set of tools that allow a user to easily configure and maintain GroundWork Monitor.
+This configuration application, also referred to as Monarch (Monitor Architect), is a full-featured, easy-to-use web based system for use with Nagios.
+Monarch consists of a set of tools that allow a user to easily configure and maintain Nagios monitored elements.
 Monarch provides a user interface versus a command line text editor to configure the monitoring system for each monitored application, service, device, etc.

 Once you are finished making modifications, you can execute the Pre Flight Test, equivalent of the Nagios -v command, to provide options for controlling your production configuration.
 This will verify the configuration and will write the updated Nagios configuration files into a Workspace Directory.
 At this point your current Nagios configuration has not been affected providing you the opportunity to view and manually manipulate the configuration files.

-Monarch also gives you the capability to commit the files into your production configuration (
+Configuration also gives you the capability to commit the files into your production configuration (

 Host and service templates

 Example: When defining a new host you would first create a host template with common properties.
 Then, to define a specific host, you apply the properties using a host template.
 You would define a new service in the same way, starting with a service template and applying the template to the service definition.
 GroundWork Monitor provides several host and service templates.